JadhavSwati1999/Setting-Up-and-Accessing-a-Webpage-Using-HTTP-on-Linux/README.md

-# Setup & Access Webpage
+# Setup & Access Webpage.

 In this project I have used Web Server HTTPD service, how we can set up a web server in our Linux environment, deploy our first simple HTML-based web page, and how we can access our web page from a browser.